rosflight/rosflight_docs/docs/user-guide/ros2-setup.md

 !!! note
     You'll also need to source the file at `/usr/share/gazebo/setup.sh` if you plan to use the Gazebo simulator.

-!!! note
-    Gazebo does not have an arm64 build target.
-If using a companion computer with arm64 architecture, run this command instead of the `rosdep install` command above:

-    ```
-    rosdep install -i --from-path ./ -y --ignore-src --skip-keys="gazebo_dev gazebo_plugins gazebo_ros gazebo" -r
-    ```

-    Also note that Gazebo is currently used only in the `rosflight_sim` package, in the `rosflight_ros_pkgs` directory.
-A CMakeLists command in this package will skip compilation of `rosflight_sim` if arm64 architecture is detected.
-If using a companion computer that uses arm64 architecture and you want rosflight_sim, you will need to remove the CMakeLists command and Gazebo.

 ## Running rosflight_io